bookofproofs/bookofproofs.github.io/_sources/history/19th-century/blaschke.md

 **Wilhelm Blaschke** was an Austrian mathematician whose research was on various aspects of geometry.
 He also initiated the study of topological differential geometry.

 ### Mathematical Profile (Excerpt):
-* Josef also favoured concrete geometrical problem over more abstract ones and he influenced his son Wilhelm to take a similar approach to mathematics.
 * There is another way that Josef Blaschke influenced his son, which was significant given the problems that he would later face, and this was to give him an international outlook making him very open minded in his approach to those from different countries.
 * Wilhelm was brought up in Graz and it was there that he attended secondary school, graduating at the age of eighteen.
 * Blaschke became extraordinary professor of mathematics at the Deutsche Technische Hochschule in Prague in 1913, remaining there for two years before moving to Leipzig in 1915.